Charles Burns, Roving Artist

 Roving Artist promo video, 3′ 17″

 A SILHOUETTE PORTRAIT should be both accurate and quickly made.
-I’ve been cutting them for nearly thirty years and believe I can achieve both.
+I’ve been cutting them for thirty years and believe I can achieve both.
 When performed well, silhouette cutting is fun, fast and incredibly entertaining.

 Silhouettes for the modern age